Oh My! THIS Is How To Make Balut, Fertilized Duck Egg

-- First candling is done on the 11th day after eggs are placed in Toong, candling is again done on the 17th day to separate eggs with dead embryos (abnoy) and those that are ready to be sold as balut.
-Eggs with weak embryos take 18-20 days to be released, these are hard boiled and sold.
+- First, candling is done on the 11th day after eggs are placed in toong.
+Candling is done again on the 17th day to separate eggs with dead embryos (abnoy) and those that are ready to be sold as balut.
+Eggs with weak embryos take 18-20 days to be released; these are hard boiled and sold.

 How long should balut be boiled?

-To cook balut, you should boil it for 20 minutes or steam it for 30 minutes to make it a really hard-boiled egg and helps soften the embryo inside for eating.
+To cook balut, you should boil it for 20 minutes or steam it for 30 minutes to make it a really hard-boiled egg.
+This helps soften the embryo inside for eating.

 Are balut eggs alive?
 Are they boiled alive?

-Balut is boiled fertilized eggs with a formed embryo in them and in the Philippines, these embryos are boiled alive and then served to eat.
+Balut is boiled fertilized duck eggs with a formed embryo in them.
+In the Philippines, these embryos are boiled alive and then served to eat.

 Can I microwave balut?

-You can’t microwave balut to cook the egg, you have to boil it to make it edible.
+You can’t microwave balut to cook the egg.
+You have to boil it to make it edible.